atomeon/amenify-test-layout/README.md

 ## 🚀 Project Structure

-Inside of your Astro project, you'll see the following folders and files:
+Inside project you'll see the following structure:

 ```
 /